HITS-AIN/AINJuliaRegistry/README.md

 registry rm AINJuliaRegistry
 ```

-## Notes to HITS-AIN maintainers:
+## 🛠 Notes to HITS-AIN maintainers:

-### Registering a Julia packages
+### Registering Julia packages

 To register a package to this registry, it is recommended to use [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl).
-Below is an example of the commands for the actual registration.
+Below is an example of the actual registration.
 The function `register` takes as the first argument the location of the package and as a second argument the name of the registry we  want to register our package with.
 ```
 using LocalRegistry